 Collecting material possessions is not unlike hoarding.
 Take it from two former hoarders—ahem, collectors—of stuff.
-The word collector just sounds prettier than its alternative.
+The word collector just sounds nicer.

-It’s strange: there are myriad TV shows and websites and clubs all dedicated to collecting things—not creating things, but collecting them.
+It’s strange: there are myriad TV shows, websites, and clubs all dedicated to collecting things—not creating things, but collecting them.

-While the two of us don’t think there’s anything inherently wrong with owning material possessions, we do wonder why so many of us collect things?
-What’s the purpose?
-Why do we give our belongings so much meaning in our lives?
+We don’t believe there’s anything inherently wrong with owning material possessions, but we do wonder why so many of us collect things: why do we give our belongings so much meaning?

-The things we collect become elements of us; our collections become part of our identities, a slice of who we are.
-But what happens when we take away our collections?
-Are we not the same beautiful people?
+The things we collect become elements of us: our collections become part of our identities.
+But what happens when we take away our collections—are we not the same beautiful people?

-Actually, when we jettison our superfluous possessions, we discover that we’re already perfect, beautiful right down to our bones.
+Actually, when we jettison our superfluous possessions, we discover we’re already perfect—beautiful through and through.